-Some SLHS PhD students simultaneously seek a Master of Science (M.S.) degree in Applied Cognition and Neuroscience or Psychology if completing doctoral level coursework offered by these programs as supplemental or elective coursework.
+Because of overlapping requirements, PhD students in Cognition and Neuroscience and Psychology may simultaneously seek a Master of Science (M.S.) degree in Applied Cognition and Neuroscience or Psychology.
 Students interested in the dual degree program must complete a master's degree plan approved by Dr. Golden, the Program Head in Applied Cognition and Neuroscience or Dr. Nelson in Psychology, showing how they will meet the coursework and research requirements for the M.S. degree.
 Students must submit a Graduate Change of Program Request in order to matriculate into the master's program no later than the semester prior to the semester in which the degree will be conferred.
 Students cannot be considered for a master's degree en route until they have been matriculated into that degree program and have a degree plan for that program on file.
-Please contact Melanie Davis (ACN) or Kristi Noel (PSY) for specific information and procedures.
+Please contact Melanie Davis (ACN) or Betsy Winter (PSYC) for specific information and procedures.